Abe Lincoln in Illinois (play)

-Abe Lincoln in Illinois is a play written by the American playwright Robert E. Sherwood in 1938.
+Abe Lincoln in Illinois is a play written by the American playwright Robert E. Sherwood in 1938, based principally on the 1926 biography Abraham Lincoln: The Prairie Years by Carl Sandburg.
 The play, in three acts, covers the life of President Abraham Lincoln from his childhood through his final speech in Illinois before he left for Washington.
 The play also covers his romance with Mary Todd and his debates with Stephen A. Douglas, and uses Lincoln's own words in some scenes.
 Sherwood received the Pulitzer Prize for Drama in 1939 for his work.

 Productions

 The play premiered on Broadway on October 15, 1938, at the Plymouth Theatre and closed in December 1939 after 472 performances.
 Directed by Elmer Rice, it starred Raymond Massey as Lincoln, Muriel Kirkland (Mary Todd), Adele Longmire (Ann Rutledge), and Albert Phillips (Stephen A. Douglas).
 It subsequently transferred to the Grand Opera House in Chicago where it ran for 12 weeks from January 8 through March 30, 1940.
 Massey's role in the play came about as the result of a promise he had made to Sherwood six years previously to "be there when he needed me".
 It was the first production of the newly established Playwrights' Company.

 The play has twice been revived on stage.
 In 1963 Hal Holbrook starred as Lincoln in an off-Broadway revival at the Phoenix Theatre.
 A second revival took place in 1993 at the Vivian Beaumont Theatre, with Sam Waterston as Lincoln, and direction by Gerald Gutierrez.
-The cast included Marissa Chibas (Ann Rutledge), David Huddleston (Judge Bowling Green), Robert Joy (Joshua Speed), Lizbeth MacKay (Mary Todd) and Brian Reddy (Stephen A. Douglas).
+The cast included Robert Westenberg (Ninian Edwards), Marissa Chibas (Ann Rutledge), David Huddleston (Judge Bowling Green), Robert Joy (Joshua Speed), Lizbeth MacKay (Mary Todd) and Brian Reddy (Stephen A. Douglas).
 The revival ran from November 29, 1993, to January 2, 1994.